 FIRST ALERT FORECAST: Drying out and warming up!

 TUCSON, Ariz.
-(KOLD News 13) - The area of low pressure that has been lingering over southern Arizona and northern Mexico will weaken and be picked up by the larger-scale weather pattern Monday.
-This will lower our storm chances after an active first full week of October.
-Expect temperatures to rise in return, with a shot at 90° by the end of the workweek.
-This weekend will bring cooler high temperatures with a potential for more rain chances.
+(KOLD News 13) - High pressure builds in over the area the rest of the workweek.
+Expect temperatures to rise in return, low 90s by Thursday.
+This weekend will bring cooler high temperatures with a potential for more rain as a low pressure system is slated to move across the area.

-MONDAY: 10% chance for a shower or storm.
-Partly to mostly sunny otherwise.
-Highs in the mid 80s.

 TUESDAY: Sunny skies.
 Highs in the mid to upper 80s.